Go to content

 • Mooring equipment

-These areas directly affect commercial suitability and operational safety.
+These areas directly affect commercial suitability, operational readiness and safety.

 • Cleanliness